- Boring Business Nerd

 While the outlook for German automakers in the short term is bleak, they really have no choice but to compete since China’s auto market provides the largest opportunity to these manufacturers in terms of potential unit volumes and profit.

-• Control spending with customizable budget controls
+Control spending with customizable budget controls.

-1Terms and Conditions apply: See offer page for more details.
-Card issued by Cross River Bank, Member FDIC, and is not a deposit product.
+BILL Divvy Card is issued by Cross River Bank, Member FDIC, and is not a deposit product.

 #SHORTS